axatbhardwaj/Veridian/Docs/veridian_technical_spec.md

   - 400 on invalid input; 500 on internal errors.
 - **Integration**:
   - Called directly by the Client Agent for content discovery (`/match_topic`).
-  - Can also be called by the Resource Server during content ingestion (`/evaluate`).
+  - Can also be called by the Veridian Service during content ingestion (`/evaluate`).

 ---